-E Emergency Preparedness
+G Emergency Preparedness

-In September 2011 the City of Menlo Park adopted the Annex to 2010 Association of Bay Area Governments Local Hazard Mitigation Plan - Taming Natural Disasters and an update to the City's Emergency Operation Plan (EOP).
-Both of these documents have been coordinated with the City's General Plan and the City's Capital Improvement Plan (CIP).
-The Hazard Mitigation Plan assesses a full range of natural disasters and the City's response through disaster planning.
+The LHMP directs the update of the City's 2014 Emergency Operation Plan to include new FEMA guidelines in order to receive federal funding and address SB160: Cultural Competence (which requires a county to integrate cultural competence, into its emergency plan).
 The City developed the EOP to better prepare for responses to emergency situations that could result from natural disasters and technological incidents.
-To better prepare for these emergencies, the City estimated the potential risks associated with earthquakes, flooding, wild-land fire, and other disasters.
+To better prepare for these emergencies, the City estimated the potential risks associated with earthquakes, flooding, wildland fire, and other disasters.
 Based on this evaluation, various preparation strategies were developed.
 These strategies are addressed in Volume 2 of the EOP as follows:

-Chapter 1 introduces the City's Emergency Management System and four emergency management phases, as well as required activities and responsible parties for each phase;
+- (1) Chapter 1 introduces the City's Emergency Management System and four emergency management phases, as well as required activities and responsible parties for each phase; - (2) Chapter 2 describes regulatory frameworks and relevant legal authorities;